-How much time will it take to manage checkpoints in the morning, and
+How much time will it take to manage checkpoints in the morning, and what will that look like?

 If there are a reduced number of students attending school, it will assist in the planning of adjustments to meet CDC recommendations.